 I have always considered myself sensitive, though not “highly” sensitive.
 (The more I research, the more I think I’m wrong on that score.)
 Still, I clearly see my craving for physical and emotional space – it is truly a need, not a want – and it is often misunderstood or taken as a personal affront.
 I have had moments when I’ve asked myself if this is emotional detachment or unavailability, and perhaps there is an element of that at play as well.

 That said, I suspect my need for alone time is, as explained in the Psych Central article, the natural requirement that follows the drain that comes from social interaction.
-And I will add, this isn’t a surprise for someone who is — perhaps to your surprise — an introvert.
+And I will add, this isn’t a surprise for someone who is — perhaps to your surprise — more introvert than extrovert.

 Acutely Aware of Beauty